 8 Small Sewing Projects for Traveling

-Make helpful DIY travel accessories with these small sewing projects for travel.
+Make helpful DIY travel accessories and trays with these small sewing projects for travel.

 After covering roll-up toiletry totes in part 1 of this series, drawstring bags in part 2, passport and documentation organizers in part 3, what's left for part 4 of things to sew for travel?